 I have been very fortunate to recruit and work with some of the finest student-colleagues in my time at Texas Tech.
 I am proud to call each of these students my colleague.
 Future students in Structural Geology & Tectonics have a high bar to leap to keep pace with these men and women.

-Jeremy Deans, PhD., Evaluating magmatic strain in oceanic lithosphere.
+Jeremy Deans, PhD. expected May 2015.
+Evaluating magmatic strain in oceanic lithosphere.

 Wayne Marko, PhD., 2012.
 Crustal melting in the Helgeland Nappe Complex, central Norway.